ym98274/LLM-AutoProject/README.md

 Lidar Component results:
+Note: The DGCNN architecture was trained with less than half of the samples used to train the PointPillars baseline

 | Lidar Backbone           | Overall Loss | Detection Loss | Waypoint Loss | Cross-entropy Loss |
 |--------------------------|--------------|----------------|---------------|--------------------|